Ataxia Diagnosis & Treatment

 • Difficulty focusing on objects.

-• Problems with depth perception or tracking moving objects.
+• Problems with depth perception or visual tracking.

 5. Swallowing Difficulties (Dysphagia)